JT8D-17/XLua-Utils-for-X-Plane/README.md

 ### 4.1 Limitations

 - As XLua namespaces are completely local, reading variables from other scripts is not possible.
-If you want to use any of XLuaUtils' functions in airplane related scripts, add them as a submodule at the end of the "submodules" section in `xlua_utils.lua`.
+If you want to use any of XLua Utils' functions in airplane related scripts, add them as a submodule at the end of the "submodules" section in `xlua_utils.lua`.

-- As of now, XLuaUtils' capabilities do not encompass the full extent of X-Plane's API.
+- As of now, XLua Utils' capabilities do not encompass the full extent of X-Plane's API.

 &nbsp;